 Boost Your Career By Solving This Problem For Your CEO

-Movie marathons, holiday parties and star gazing by a campfire are worthy pursuits for staying up late and waking up tired.
+Movie marathons, Zoom parties and star gazing by a campfire are worthy pursuits for staying up late and waking up tired.
 Worrying about work doesn’t qualify as a good reason for sleepless nights.

 If your CEO is awake at night worrying about work, there is a good chance it’s due to one of the reasons in the following paragraphs.
 Recognizing and resolving them can give a big boost to your career.